bain3/pronotepy/docs/source/api/ent.rst

 ENT / CAS
 =========

-All ENT functions that you can use while initialising the client.
+All ENT functions that you can use while initializing the client.

-An example of client initialisation with the ac_reunion ENT:
+An example of client initialization with the ac_reunion ENT:

 .. code-block:: python